open-cogsci/osdoc/content/pages/dev/plugin.md

 ## Experimental variables

 Experimental variables are properties of the `var` object.
 An example is `self.var.my_line_edit_var` from the example above.
 These variables that define the plugin, and are parsed to and from the OpenSesame script.
+See also:

+- %link:manual/variables%

-## Writing a setup.py script
+## Writing a setup.py and uploading to PyPi

-You can use a `setup.py` file to automatically install a plugin, or to upload it to PyPi.
+You can use a `setup.py` file to automatically install a plugin, or to upload it to PyPi (so that it can be installed through `pip install`).
 To see how this is done, see the setup script included with the example plugin.

+To upload a package to PyPi, you need to create a PyPi account, and then register and upload your package.
+This is a fairly simple process, and is described on the [PyPi website](https://pypi.python.org/pypi).

 ## Examples

 For a working example, see:

 - <https://github.com/smathot/opensesame-plugin-example>

+Other examples can be found in the `opensesame_plugins` folder inlud

 [^json]: In OpenSesame 2.8.3, plugin information was stored in `info.json`.
 This still works, but for newer plugins it is recommend to use `info.yaml`, because YAML-syntax is simpler than JSON-syntax.
 (In fact, JSON is a specific case of YAML.)